 Querying my novel was big because it was like a piece of my soul.
 I didn’t get my first full until June [she started in January].
 I’d heard the stories.
 I thought I was going to beat the odds.
 I thought my first book was really good.
 And it is.
 But it has to be better than good.
 It has to be marketable, and timely and no-one wants a dystopia when the world is on fire.–Juliana

-Juliana When I got that request after 10 queries I was like, “I did it!
+When I got that request after 10 queries I was like, “I did it!
 I’m in.
 This isn’t so hard.
 What’s everybody talking about?”
-And then it was almost a year before I got basically a form rejection from her.
-I’ve mostly focused my querying on my novels, but I’ve queried my picture book to a handful of agents and got a full request for it.
-That didn’t pan out.
+And then it was almost a year before I got basically a form rejection.

 When I get a rejection I would have a cookie or a shot of bourbon to take the sting away.

 I tried to send out a query for every rejection I got, but then you start running out of agents on your list.
-I only had 100 on my list.
+My list only had 100 agents.

 I have 3 full requests out.
 Two with agents and a like from an Indie Publisher in #Pitmad.
 I was pretty solid (through the 7 months.)
 I’m pretty competitive.

 To me taking a break wasn’t an option.
 Which may not be the best thing for my mental health.
 It naturally tapered to a halt when I started thinking my next book is better and not a dystopia.